octabytes/octabytes.github.io/content/development/dev-ops/vault.md

   description: Vault is a tool for securely accessing secrets.
 A secret is anything that you want to tightly control access to, such as API keys, passwords, certificates, and more.
 Vault provides a unified interface to any secret, while providing tight access control and recording a detailed audit log.
   features:
     - title: Secure Secret Storage
-      description: Arbitrary key/value secrets can be stored in Vault.
-Vault encrypts these secrets prior to writing them to persistent storage, so gaining access to the raw storage isn't enough to access your secrets.
+      description: "Arbitrary key/value secrets can be stored in Vault.
+Vault encrypts these secrets prior to writing them to persistent storage, so gaining access to the raw storage isn't enough to access your secrets."
     - title: Dynamic Secrets
       description: Vault can generate secrets on-demand for some systems, such as AWS or SQL databases
     - title: Data Encryption